GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex12_gene_annotation_part1.md

 ### Differences in taxonomies

-Another way to determine if a annotation 'belongs' in the MAg of interest is to consider the predicted taxonomy of the query gene with that of the MAG itself.
-For example, if you detect a *dsrA* seuqence in a bin that has been classified as belonging to the genus *Desulfovibrio* then it is probably a safe bet that the annotation is correct.
+Another way to determine if a annotation 'belongs' in the MAG of interest is to consider the predicted taxonomy of the query gene with that of the MAG itself.
+For example, if you detect a *Desulfovibrio*-like *dsrA* seuqence in a bin that has been classified as belonging to the genus *Desulfovibrio* then it is probably a safe bet that the annotation is correct.

 However, when comparing taxonomic assignments, it is important to be aware of the differing taxonomic schemes that are circulating in the microbiological and bioinformatic literature and to know how to reconcile their differences.
 Similar to how the 16S rRNA gene taxonomies provided by *SILVA*, *Greengenes*, and *RDP* taxonomies all differ in some aspects there are multiple competing taxonomies in protein databases.